 Both parties agree to:

-- Use confidential information solely for the purpose of the engagement and not for any other purpose
+• Confidential information is used for the purpose of the engagement and not for any other purpose

-- Implement reasonable security measures to protect confidential information from unauthorized access, use, or disclosure
+• Security measures are implemented to protect confidential information from unauthorised access, use, or disclosure

-- Limit access to confidential information to employees, contractors, or agents who have a legitimate need to know
+• Access to confidential information is limited to employees, contractors, or agents who have a need to know

-- Return or destroy all confidential information upon termination of the engagement or upon request
+• All confidential information is returned or destroyed upon termination of the engagement or upon request

-- Not disclose confidential information to any third party without prior written consent
+• Confidential information is not disclosed to any third party without prior written consent

 7.2 Exceptions to Confidentiality